 According to Code.org, while coding accounts for 70% of new STEM jobs, only 7% of STEM graduates major in computer science.
 Every student at every level, in my opinion, should be taught how to code.
-They need this skill not because they will all go into it as a career—that is unrealistic—but because it has an impact on every career in the twenty-first century.
+They need this skill not because they might opt for this career—that is unrealistic—but because it has an impact on every career in the twenty-first century.

-Let's see what the most effective methods are for teaching your child to code.
-Here are a few basic but effective tips for teaching your child to code.
+Let us see what are the most effective methods or tips for teaching your child to code.